June 22, 2022STANDARD OPERATING PROCEDURES

 Effective workflows present team members with enough information to understand how to complete tasks at a glance.
 Complex steps may require additional explanation via attached work instructions in paragraph form.
 The good news?

 There are no hard rules on what you can and can’t do.
-Ultimately, the goal is to find that sweet spot between over- and under-explaining complex processes in visual form.
+The goal is to find that sweet spot between over- and under-explaining complex processes in visual form.

 Step 1.
 Revisit Your Standard Operating Procedure